ABUSE: Treat with cruelty or violence, especially regularly or repeatedly.

-The taunts, the verbal or emotional torture, the behaviour oscillating between good and bad–it goes on and on, often leading the victim to suspect her own mental condition.
+The taunts, the verbal or emotional torture, the behavior oscillating between good and bad–it goes on and on, often leading the victim to suspect her own mental condition.

 She keeps mum, hides it from her family and lives her life wondering, and hoping, that things will get back to “normal”.

-But, do you know that, keeping mum is the biggest mistake you make?
-You actually give the man the power and the confidence to continue with his behaviour, which in turn, ruins your Life.
-And, one of the most important part of self-care is to NOT allow anybody to damage your self-respect, your peace of mind and your Life.
+But, do you know that keeping mum is the biggest mistake you make?
+You actually give the man the power and the confidence to continue with his behavior, which in turn, ruins your Life.
+And, one of the most important parts of self-care is to NOT allow anybody to damage your self-respect, your peace of mind and your Life.